JayeshYadav99/Chat-with-Data/README.md

 - **Chat Interface**: Enables users to discuss document contents via a chat interface.
 - **Document Preview**: Provides a preview of the uploaded document within the chat interface.
 - **Scalable Storage**: Uses Vercel Blob Storage for managing document files securely.
+- **Export Chat as Detailed PDF**: Users can export their chat history, including AI analysis and document excerpts, into a PDF for offline viewing.
+- **Fork Chat**: Allows users to fork a conversation from shared chat.

 ## Tech Stack